- Simone Biles Bio - November 12, 2022

 Leonard Francois Birthplace and Early Life

-Leonard Francois has remained dogged in protecting his privacy.
-There is not a huge amount known about his early life.
+Leonard Francois has remained dogged in protecting his privacy and keeping the media out of his .
+There is not a huge amount known about .
 We know he was born in the seaside city of Jacmel, referred to as the cultural capital of Haiti.
 This compact city sits on the southern coast of Haiti and looks out over Jacmel bay.
 Francois has not made his date of birth or any information about his parents or any siblings public.
 It is believed he celebrates his birthday in early December, but that’s about as far as it goes for details at this point of his life.

 At some point, Leonard Francois’s family decided to move to New York City.
 It is admirable in this day and age that someone does not want the world to know all the ins and outs of their private life.
 Admittedly this admiration comes a little grudgingly when putting together a bio.
 However, Francois starts to leave more of a trace once he arrives in the USA.